single-spa/import-map-deployer/README.md

   own way of writing the import map.
 The function must return a Promise that resolves with the import map as an object.
 Since javascript functions are not part of JSON, this option is only available if you provide a config.js file (instead of config.json).
 - `cacheControl` (optional): Cache-control header that will be set on the import map file when the import-map-deployer is called.
 Defaults to `public, must-revalidate, max-age=0`.
+- `alphabetical` (optional, defaults to false): A boolean that indicates whether to sort the import-map alphabetically by service/key/name.

 ### Option 1: json file